Ginga1402/ai-agent-strands-sdk-ollama-tutorial/README.md

-# 📚 Text-to-SQL Agent: Natural Language Database Query System
+# 💹 Multi-Agent Financial Analyst: Self-Correcting System with Strands & OpenAI

 **A sophisticated, self-learning CLI tool built with the Strands Agents SDK that uses a multi-agent (Orchestrator) system to answer complex financial queries.
 It features specialist agents for SQL, live financial data (yfinance), and real-time news (Tavily), including a self-correcting loop to find and save new stock tickers.**